-All of the members of the Committee are independent as described below, and knowledgeable about corporate governance principles and have been appointed to the Committee because of their substantial and diversified board experience.
-Their biographies are set out on pages 10 to 18.
+All of the members of the Committee are independent as described below, knowledgeable about corporate governance principles and have been appointed to the Committee because of their substantial and diverse board experience.
+Their biographies are set out on pages 10 to 17 of this Management Proxy Circular.
 The Committee is chaired by the Deputy Chairman and Lead Director of Teck, Warren Seyffert, who has an extensive background in corporate law and governance matters.
 Mr. Seyffert is either a member of, or an ad hoc member of, each of the committees of the Board.